 The survey claims that wearing certain colors can covey specific attributes to interviewers.

 The survey cites blue as the most recommended color to wear to an interview, garnering 25 percent of the votes.

 According to the survey, interviewers say blue exudes reliability, sensitivity, harmony and stability, attributes for an employee tasked with coordinating teams and projects.

 The truth is that there are millions of colors of blue, therefore wearing the blue colors that you are innately attracted to can attest that you are comfortable with your appearance.

 Black came in as No. 2 on the list of best interview colors, earning 15 percent of the vote.

-However, black hues may not be the optimal choice for all interviewees.
 According to the C Color methodology, only two C Color Spectrums consist of the millions of colors of black.